ethanwicker/ethanwicker.github.io/_posts/2021-01-08-multiple-linear-regression-001.md

 \end{aligned}.
 $$

 This t-statistic is a measurement of the number of standard deviations that $\hat{\beta_j}$ is away from 0.
-Via the Central Limit Theorem, we know that for large sample sizes, the t-distribution will approximate a Gaussian distribution, and thus we can calculate a *p-value* for $\hat{\beta_j}$.
-For p-values below a predefined significance level - typically 0.05 or 0.01 - we *reject the null hypothesis*.
+From the Central Limit Theorem, we know that for large sample sizes, the t-distribution will approximate a Gaussian distribution, and thus we can calculate a *p-value* for $\hat{\beta_j}$.
+For p-values below a predefined significance level - commonly 0.05 or 0.01 - we *reject the null hypothesis*.

 ### Assessing Model Accuracy

 The quality of a multiple linear regression fit is typically assessed via two values: the residual standard error (RSE) and the $R^2$ statistic.
 These values are included as standard output in most statistical software, including Python's statsmodels module and the base R distribution.
-In future post, I'll explore examples and discuss these values, but for now I'll constrain my discussion to only theory.
+In a future post, I'll explore examples and discuss these values in detail, but for now I'll constrain my discussion to only theory.

 #### Residual Standard Error

 The residual standard error was briefly introduced above in the context of calculating standard error values.
 RSE, as defined above, is a measure of the standard deviation of the *irreducible error* term $\epsilon$.
 If a model fit is quite accurate and predictions obtained from the model are very close to the true response values, RSE is quite small.
 However, is a model fit is poor and predictions obtained from the model are far from the true response values, we can expect RSE to be quite high.
-This, RSE is considered a measure of the *lack of fit* of the model.
+Thus, RSE is considered a measure of the *lack of fit* of the model.

 Note, the RSE is measured in the units of $Y$, and what is considered *high* or *low* is dependent on the problem at hand.